Jessie R. Fauset

-Jessie Redmon Fauset (April 27, 1882 - April 30, 1961) was an editor, poet, essayist, novelist, and educator.
-Her literary work helped sculpt African-American literature in the 1920s as she focused on portraying a true image of African-American life and history.
+Jessie Redmon Fauset (April 27, 1882 - April 30, 1961) was an American editor, poet, essayist, novelist, and educator.
+Her work helped sculpt African-American literature in the 1920s as she focused on portraying a true image of African-American life and history.
 Her black fictional characters were working professionals which was an inconceivable concept to American society during this time.
 Her story lines related to themes of racial discrimination, "passing", and feminism.

 From 1919 to 1926, Fauset's position as literary editor of The Crisis, an NAACP magazine, allowed her to contribute to the Harlem Renaissance by promoting literary work that related to the social movements of this era.
 Through her work as a literary editor and reviewer, she encouraged black writers to represent the African-American community realistically and positively.

 Before and after working on The Crisis, she worked for decades as a French teacher in public schools in Washington, DC, and New York City.
 She published four novels during the 1920s and 1930s, exploring the lives of the black middle class.
 She also was the editor and co-author of the African-American children's magazine The Brownies' Book.

 She is known for discovering and mentoring other African-American writers, including Langston Hughes, Jean Toomer, Countee Cullen, and Claude McKay.